LearningOS/os-lectures/lecture21/ref.md

 There are some well-known libraries which implement a cross platform event queue using Epoll, Kqueue and IOCP for Linux, Mac, and Windows, respectively.

 - Epoll
-  - Epoll is the Linux way of implementing an event queue.
+  - Epoll is the Linux way of implementing an event queue
-  - Epoll was designed to work very efficiently with a large number of events.
+  - Epoll was designed to work very efficiently with a large number of events
 - Kqueue
-  - Kqueue is the MacOS way of implementing an event queue, which originated from BSD.
+  - Kqueue is the MacOS way of implementing an event queue, which originated from BSD
-  - In terms of high level functionality, it's similar to Epoll in concept but different in actual use.
+  - In terms of high level functionality, it's similar to Epoll in concept but different in actual use
 - IOCP
-  - IOCP or Input Output Completion Ports is the way Windows handles this type of event queue.
+  - IOCP or Input Output Completion Ports is the way Windows handles this type of event queue

 #### Epoll